gooddata/gooddata-ruby/_posts/2013-12-04-tutorial-part-4-looking-around-project.markdown

 prev_section: tutorial/tutorial-part-3-loading-data
 next_section: tutorial/tutorial-part-5-computing
 pygments: true
-perex: The capabilities of SDK does not end with defining a model.
-Before we dive into numbers let's explore the open sandbox of project.
-You can look at almost any aspect of the project.
-How many users are there, do we have more facts or attributes, how many stars is in the model and many more.
+perex: "Before we dive into numbers, let's explore the open sandbox of your project through which you can examine almost any aspect of the project: number of users, facts, or attributes, as well as the number of stars in the model."
 ---

-So you have a project with data but before we start crunching numbers.
-Let's look around.
-As usual start an interactive session in your terminal.
+From the project directory, jack in to the project:

 {% highlight ruby %}
 gooddata project jack_in
 {% endhighlight %}

-You can verify that we are looking at the project.
+Verify that you are connected to the project:

 {% highlight ruby %}
 GoodData.project.pid
 {% endhighlight %}

-By running
+The following prints a URI, which will take you to the project.

+* On a Mac, press command and double click.

 {% highlight ruby %}
 GoodData.project.browser_uri
 {% endhighlight %}

-You can print a URI which will take you to the project (On mac just press command and double click)

 ##Model

 Let's have a look at the model.

 {% highlight ruby %}
 GoodData.project.datasets.map { |d| d.title }
 {% endhighlight %}

-This is what we have in the project.
-If you compare to what comes from blueprin
+The above shows what is currently in the project.

+You can compare the above to what is stored in the blueprint:

 {% highlight ruby %}
 blueprint.datasets.map { |d| d.title }
 {% endhighlight %}

-You will see that we have 3 datasets.
-One from the above is actually a date dimension.
-So we have the same number.
+The project contains 3 datasets, one of which is actually a date dimension.
+So, the numbers line up.
 Great.
 Let's dig deeper.

-Let's list all the attributes and facts and print their titles so we can see if it is in agreement with our model.
-This is what is in the project.

 ###Facts

+Let's list all the attributes and facts of the model and print their titles to verify if they are in agreement with our model.

+The following displays all facts in the project:

 {% highlight ruby %}
 facts = GoodData::Fact.all
 facts.map { |f| f['title'] }
 {% endhighlight %}

-And this is in the blueprint
+The following displays all facts in the blueprint:

 {% highlight ruby %}
 facts = blueprint.datasets.reduce([]) { |a, e| a + e.facts }
 facts.map { |f| f[:name] }
 {% endhighlight %}

-In both cases we should see on fact.
+In both cases, we should see one fact.

 ###Attributes

-You can do something similar for attributes.
+You can list all attributes from the project:

 {% highlight ruby %}
 attrs = GoodData::Attribute.all
 attrs.map { |f| f['title'] }
 {% endhighlight %}

-And this is in the blueprint
+And this command lists is all attributes from the blueprint:

 {% highlight ruby %}
 attrs = blueprint.datasets.reduce([]) { |a, e| a + e.attributes_and_anchors }
 attrs.map { |f| f[:name] }